 Polyacrylamide gel electrophoresis

-Vertical slab gel electrophoresis was carried out in a GENEI mini model electrophoresis unit, at 25 ± 2 °C. The gel was scanned in BioRads Gel DocTM EZ imager and analyzed in image lab software.
+Vertical slab gel electrophoresis was carried out in a GENEI mini model electrophoresis unit, at 25 ± 2 °C. The gel was scanned in BioRads Gel DocTM EZ imager and analyzed in Image Lab software.

 Gelatin embedded PAGE for trypsin and chymotrypsin inhibitory activity staining